How It Works

 7. The Task Mapper

-Breaking your package into scopes can be a challenge.
+Breaking your pitch into scopes can be a challenge.
 You can optionally use the Task Mapper linked on the hill chart to braindump all of the tasks you can think of then organise them into groups of related tasks.
 These groups will become scopes in the hill chart.

 1